calebkress/goat-tool/README.md

 A basic GCC command line tool.

 ## Build Instructions
-1) Run the following command to make the build script executable: chmod +x build.sh
+Run the following command to make the build script executable:

+    chmod +x build.sh

-2) Run the following command to build GoatTool:
+Then run the following command to build GoatTool:

     ./build.sh